lostjared/acidcam-gpu/ACMX2/README.md

 Recent commits in this repository focused on workflow and output quality improvements:

-- **Audio spectrum history array**: `--enable-audio-buffers <N>` allocates one runtime-sized `sampler1DArray` for rolling FFT history, limited only by the GPU's array-layer limit.
+- **Audio spectrum history array**: `--enable-audio-buffers <N>` exposes rolling FFT history through one runtime-sized `sampler1DArray spectrum_history`, limited only by the GPU's array-layer limit.
+The former `spectrum1`...`spectrumN` sampler interface is no longer used.
 - **Audio warmup control**: added `--audio-warm-rate <value>` to fade audio-reactive strength in at startup and reduce initial transients.
 - **Startup sync/warmup hardening**: camera/file startup now delays cache/audio/writer activity long enough to avoid loading-screen bleed into cache textures and keep early A/V processing aligned.
 - **Texture cache scope expanded**: `--texture-cache` now applies to camera and graphics input, not just file input.